In This Article

 CBT-100S Filing

 NJ S-Corps must file Form CBT-100S and pay a minimum tax.
-For most small S-Corps, the minimum is $500.
+For S-Corps with gross receipts under $100K, the minimum is $375 (75% of the $500 C-Corp minimum per N.J.S.A.
+54:10A-18(e)).
 This is a fixed cost that exists regardless of your income level and adds to the compliance burden at lower incomes.

 NJ BAIT Election

 The NJ Business Alternative Income Tax (BAIT) is an optional election that allows S-Corps and partnerships to pay state income tax at the entity level.
-The benefit: the BAIT payment is deductible on the federal return, effectively working around the $10,000 SALT cap for business income.
+The benefit: the BAIT payment is deductible on the federal return, effectively working around the individual SALT cap ($40,000 since 2025 under OBBBA, increased from $10,000) for business income.

 If you're an S-Corp owner in NJ with significant income, the BAIT election can provide additional federal savings beyond the SE tax reduction.
 But it adds another layer of compliance and requires careful coordination between your entity return and personal return.